|Stage 1||Stage 2||Stage 3||Stage 4||Stage 5||I-ratings|

 G. RNAV approach

-Just to be complete, let's fly a RNAV approach as well, into Palomar airport.
+Just to be complete, let's fly a RNAV approach as well, into San Luis airport.
 These are the newest generation of approaches, GPS based, often providing full lateral and vertical approach guidance.